Credila vs Auxilo Education Loan: Interest Rates, Limits & Key Differences

 Fees and Additional Flexibility

 Processing fees differ slightly between the two lenders.
-HDFC Credila charges 0.75% to 1.25% of the loan amount, while Auxilo's fees range from 0.5% to 1.5%, depending on the loan amount and borrower profile.
+Credila charges ~0.75% to ~1.25% of the loan amount, while Auxilo’s fees range from ~0.5% to ~1.5%, depending on the loan amount and borrower profile.
+Both figures are indicative as of 2025-26; verify with the lender.

-Both lenders allow pre-payment without penalties after the moratorium period.
-They also offer step-up EMI options, enabling borrowers to increase their monthly payments as their income grows.
-This is especially helpful for students who land high-paying jobs abroad and aim to clear their debts faster.
-For those exploring further options, collateral-free loans may also be worth considering.
+Both lenders generally allow pre-payment without penalties after the moratorium period and offer step-up EMI options, enabling borrowers to increase monthly payments as their income grows.

 Coverage Areas and Partner Institutions